John Squire: The Stone Roses

 The band's second album, Second Coming was released in 1994.
-It featured a heavier blues-rock sound, similar to Led Zeppelin and the Allman Brothers Band, but fused with Ian Brown's distinct Britpop vocal style.
+It featured a heavier blues-rock sound, inspired by Led Zeppelin and the Allman Brothers Band, but fused with Ian Brown's distinct vocal style.
 The album also featured Squire's vocals for the first time on 'Tightrope' and 'How Do You Sleep'.
 Squire wrote the majority of its songs alone.
 The album was met with mixed reaction from fans, and shortly after band infighting and rumoured cocaine abuse led to his departure from the band on 1 April 1996.
 The band dissolved six months later.

 The Seahorses and solo career

 With three previously unknown musicians, Squire formed a new band, The Seahorses, in 1996.
 The band's only album Do it Yourself was released in 1997.
+It is alleged the bands name forms an anagram of "He Hates Roses", for Squire's dislike of his previous band the Stone Roses.
 The Seahorses disbanded due to creative differences in 1999.

 Following the demise of the Seahorses, Squire continued work with drummer Mark Heaney and ex-Verve bassist Simon Jones along with new vocalist Duncan Baxter as John Squire's Skunkworks, but left prior to the band releasing material as the Shining.

 Squire released his first solo album, Time Changes Everything in 2002.
-A concept album followed in 2004 entitled Marshall's House.
+A concept album followed in 2004, entitled Marshall's House.
 Squire has also said that he has recorded a third album, however he has decided not to release it as he felt that promoting and touring the album would take the fun out of the music, and turn it into a job rather than a hobby.
-This is the second time that Squire has recorded an album and opted to keep it unreleased, as he did the same in 1999 as a part of the Seahorses, when they recorded an album, set to be named "Minus Blue" or "Motorcade", but decided to break up rather than release the album.
+This is the second time that Squire has recorded material and opted to keep it unreleased, as he did the same in 1999 as a part of the Seahorses, when they partially recording tracks for an album, set to be named "Minus Blue" or "Motorcade", but due to musical differences, the band split up before the album could be finished.